 Since both the tenants and the landlords are termed as consumers with the renter offering services to both parties.
 If there are disputes between the consumers and the renter, they can escalate their concerns to an independent body.

 The renter is there to provide to the consumers with the assurance that they will deal with the property correctly and professionally.
-Also, the renters can be fined for undertaking the work meaning that they are legally obligated to join the redress scheme.
+Also, the renters can be fined for undertaking the work meaning that they are legally obligated to join the redress scheme (one example being the PRS).

 Is guaranteed rent fit for an HMO property?